 The Role of the Elders is to act as an advisory body and to share their insights of the profession, their institutional memory and the stories that will serve to the benefit of Exco and the SIOPSA members.

-President – Alison Felix-Lodewyk
+Past President – Alison Felix-Lodewyk

 Alison Felix-Lodewyk is a consultant and registered organisational psychologist in private practice for 12 years.
 She is currently the managing member of People Proficiency Consulting (cc) and has been consulting in South Africa and various African countries to various companies, parastatals and government departments.
 Her fields of interest and specialisation are behavioural assessments, career management and organisation development (specifically change management, leadership development, coaching, strategy development, team integration and performance management).
 Project management of business projects at a Southern African and European level also add to her diverse career exposure.

 She is passionate about developing and supporting emerging Industrial / Organisational Psychologists.
 Her contribution to their development is by being a primary, supervising intern psychologist.
 Alison has successfully supervised 8 emerging psychologists over the years.
 She has also lectured Psychological Assessment and Professional Practice to undergraduate and post-graduate IO Psychology students respectively.